-- Cleaning a color sealed tile surface is easier and it stays looking great for years.
-Damp mopping with a mild cleaning solution is generally all that is needed. - Use on any tile and grout surface walls, floors, showers, and countertops, etc. - Grout will no longer be porous. - Stain resistant spills will lie on top of the sealer. - Old grout will be restored to a like-new condition. - Can change color even from dark to light. - Grout will be uniform in color. - Anti-microbial properties. - Aggressive cleaners are no longer necessary.
+- Color sealing allows you to completely change the color of your grout, whether it is just for a new look or to cover up stained or discolored grout. - Can change to virtually any color even from dark to light. - Grout will be uniform in color. - Cleaning a color sealed tile surface is easier and it stays looking great for years.
+Damp mopping with a mild cleaning solution is generally all that is needed. - Can be installed on any tile and grout surface walls, floors, showers, and countertops, etc. - Grout will no longer be porous. - Stain resistant spills will lie on top of the sealer. - Old grout will be restored to a like-new condition. - Anti-microbial properties. - Aggressive cleaners are no longer necessary.
 Grout can be maintained effectively with environmentally safe cleaners. - Will not chip, flake, or peel. - Maintains the natural look of the grout; will not look painted. - Looks better for longer vs any other option.